ThirteenAG/WidescreenFixesPack/.github/docs/re2gc.md

 Plugin should be compatible with any recent version of the emulator, but if not, open an issue.

+    Installation:
+        Download and extract the archive to the directory, where Dolphin x64 executable is located.
+        Check the ini file for available features.
+        Launch the game.

 Known Issues:

 - Game softlocks at certain places, no solution yet.